 Like Twitter and Facebook, LinkedIn can also help you keep up-to-date on employer and industry trends and events.
 You can join groups based on industry or job function to learn about openings and to stay current, as well.

-For help creating or updating your social media profiles, take a look at our tip sheet on Creating Your Personal Brand.
-Find more tips on using social media for your work search on our job-hunting page.
-With that, you’re ready to leverage the power of social media in your job search!
+For help creating or updating your social media profiles, take a look at our tip sheet on Creating Your Personal Brand at www.aarp.org/Work.
+And you can view more tips on using social media at www.aarp.org/work/job-search.
+And with that, you’re ready to leverage the power of social media in your job search!

 - If you don’t already have accounts on the other tools we mentioned, try them out at Facebook, Twitter and LinkedIn.
 The social media space is ever changing, so keep an eye out for new tools.

 - To create or update your social media profile, read AARP’s tip sheet on Creating a Personal Brand.

 - To learn more about using social media, visit our Technology Education Center (TEK).